Model Outputs

 |---|---|---|---|

-name | string | Yes | Column name in the output data.
-Must include forecast_datetime. |
+name | string | Yes | Display name for this output variable.
+This will be shown in the pd4castr UI. |

-type | string | Yes | Data type: float, integer, string, date, boolean, or unknown. |
+type | string | Yes | Data type: float, integer, string, date, boolean. |

 seriesKey | boolean | Yes | Whether this column is a categorical series key.
 Series keys split data into separate chart lines. |